mubashirofcl/Portfolio/README.md

 ##  About

-Personal responsive website with my portfolio to showcase my work and tell others about myself.
-Made purely with HTML, CSS and Javascript using Bootstrap, Backend programmed with python-django.
+I have created a personal responsive website that showcases my portfolio and provides information about me.
+The website is built using HTML, CSS, and JavaScript with Bootstrap, and the backend is programmed in Python-Django.

 ##  Technologies and Tools